Updated: 3 days ago

-My vision for Naturalize Charlotte was born out of a motive to help Charlotte’s refugee and immigrant community tackle a challenging task: that of becoming a United States citizen.
+Naturalize Charlotte aims to help Charlotte’s refugee and immigrant community tackle a challenging task: that of becoming a United States citizen.

 Ms. Prieto entered my tenth grade Spanish classroom with tears in her eyes.
 She had just arrived back on campus from her naturalization ceremony; she had just become a United States citizen.
-Ms. Prieto described to my class the power and strength she felt when saying the Oath of Allegiance and the sense of accomplishment she felt when she gazed upon the American flag.
-But she also touched on something else: how complicated the naturalization process was.
-Ms. Prieto shared why she had almost given up on her quest to become a citizen.
+Ms. Prieto described to my class the strength she felt when saying the Oath of Allegiance and the sense of accomplishment she felt when she gazed upon the American flag.
+But she also touched on something else: how complicated the naturalization process had been for her.
+Ms. Prieto shared that she had almost given up on her quest to become a citizen.

 In order to become a United States citizen, she had to defeat mounds of paperwork, the bureaucratic machine, and a process that was seemingly designed to overwhelm.
-She showed me the complex forms and eligibility requirements that she had met and completed with the help of immigration attorneys and nonprofit organizations.
+She showed me the complex forms and eligibility requirements that she had met and completed with the help of an immigration attorney.
 As Ms. Prieto shared her struggle with me, I understood that some of the difficulties she had experienced to become a citizen were unnecessary impediments.

 Increasingly global, Mecklenburg County is home to an estimated 21,659 residents who are likely eligible for naturalization.
 Like Ms. Prieto, those seeking to become citizens of the United States face a daunting process that includes complex eligibility requirements, labyrinthine paperwork, and a citizenship interview that can be intimidating.
 Inspired by Ms. Prieto’s story, I sought out possible solutions to help alleviate some of the process’s unnecessary challenges.
 Many of those challenges centered around navigating existing information and resources, so I sought to brainstorm ways that details about the process and assistance for those applying could be better distributed and advertised to residents applying for citizenship.